 In Jumping To (False) Economic Conclusions, Austin Parker reminds his readers that changing one’s pursuit is all about perspective.
-So ask yourself, am I blaming my situation on other people?
+Ask yourself, Am I blaming my situation on other people?
 Am I looking at others and seeing them as examples of successful change or as evidence that the challenge is so great that I will never succeed?

-He also brings up the important topic “Is business good or evil?”
+He also brings up the important topic whether business is good or evil.
 Who wants to go into a field of crooks unless one is already crooked?
 Sure, there was Enron, but do you shop on Amazon?
 Do you use a smartphone?
 Who provides your news?
 The second perception to challenge is that business is bad.

-First of all, who wants to climb Mr. Everest on their own?
+First of all, who wants to climb Mt.
+Everest on their own?
 Who would make it to the top without the Sherpas, much less the folks who take you to the top, those in the base camps, and the ones tracking the weather?
-So, no, you are never going to be able to climb the entrepreneurship mountain alone, and you would be a fool if tried (and in the case of Everest, dead).
+No, you are never going to be able to climb the entrepreneurship mountain alone, and you would be a fool if tried (and, in the case of Everest, dead).

-Luckily the National Institutes of Health (NIH) wants you to climb that mountain.
+Luckily, the National Institutes of Health (NIH) wants you to climb that mountain.
 The government is on your side.
-The NIH 2016-2020 strategic plan specifies a goal to “fuel the U.S. biomedical industry and keep our Nation globally competitive”1.
-To achieve this aim, NIH understands that it must overcome challenges to maximize the return on biomedical research investment2,3, and foster the transformation of health science innovation into commercial products4.
-That means they are there to help you.
+The NIH 2016–2020 strategic plan specifies a goal to “fuel the US biomedical industry and keep our nation globally competitive.”1 To achieve this aim, the NIH understands that it must overcome challenges to maximize the return on biomedical research investment2, 3 and foster the transformation of health science innovation into commercial products.4 That means they are there to help you.